Driveway Accidents and Liability

 1. Duty of Care:

-The duty of care due by each party is taken into account first for evaluating culpability.
-Both drivers have a duty to drive safely and to be conscious of everything around them, including other cars, pedestrians, and any dangers.
-Nevertheless, the duty of care may change based on the unique situation.
+The duty of care owed by each party is taken into account first when evaluating liability.
+Both the driver reversing and other motorists have a duty to drive safely, and the backing-up driver or person backing up has heightened responsibilities to ensure safety and avoid collisions.
+The reversing driver has a particular responsibility to check for other vehicles and pedestrians before reversing.
+Nevertheless, the duty of care may vary based on the specific circumstances of each case.

 Our professional and licensed accident lawyers will gladly assist you in determining the duty of care and overall handling the entire situation.